YoniA/terminal-quiz/README.md

 * `attemts` - total number of answer attempts
 * `rights` - total number of correct answers
 * `streak` - number of consecutive correct answers. incremented by 1 upon correct answer; set to 0 otherwise.
-* `mastered` - if `sterek` reaches predefined threshold, the question is considered mastered, and won't show again.
+* `mastered` - if `streak` reaches predefined threshold, the question is considered mastered, and won't show again.

 ### domains
 * `did` - domain id